RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/sidecar-architecture.md

 I centralized that logic once in `Sidecar` struct (`cmd/sidecar/main.go`) so behavior is identical whether the upstream is `demo:8081` or three payment gateways.

-The sidecar also solves **coordination locality**: `singleflight` and denial cache are process-local — they reduce fleet-wide Redis QPS without claiming global consistency for allows.
+The sidecar also solves **coordination locality**: `singleflight` and denial cache are process-local. they reduce fleet-wide Redis QPS without claiming global consistency for allows.

 ---